KaeTahr/carStockAPI/README.md

 ## Notes & Design Decisions

 - **Update endpoint is scoped to stock level only** as per the requirements.
 A full car update endpoint could easily be added if needed.
-- **`GET /cars/{id}`** is implemented on the backend as a REST practice, though the frontend uses the list endpoint for the dashboard view.
+- **`GET /cars/{id}`** is implemented on the backend as good REST practice, though the frontend uses the list endpoint for the dashboard view.
 - **Pagination** was considered but not implemented as it was not in the requirements, but could be added to `GET /cars` using `LIMIT` and `OFFSET` in the SQL query.
-- **Swagger UI** is available at `https://localhost:5150/swagger` for testing the API directly.
+- **Swagger UI** is available at `http://localhost:5150/swagger` for testing the API directly.